 - higher than normal levels of iron in the blood

 Secondary hypogonadism occurs when your pituitary gland doesn’t receive signals to make more testosterone.
-This signaling failure could be the result of:
+Causes for this signaling failure could include:

 - normal aging

 Low T can lead to several changes in your physical and emotional life.
 The biggest difference might be your sexual desire and function.
 It’s not unusual for men with low T to experience a significant drop in sex drive.
 You might find erections are more difficult to achieve and maintain or you may experience infertility.